 Start with what you already know

 Then your expenses beyond payroll.
-Hosting, software, that coworking space.
+Cloud infrastructure, API costs, that coworking space.
 Monthly amounts, start dates, expected increases.
 Straightforward.

 You’ve just described your business in numbers.
 Took maybe 20 minutes.